Online Candidate Home Page

 “Everybody’s on Facebook.
 I can just run my online campaign through my Facebook Page.”

-Bottom line: Running a political campaign through social media alone is not a great strategy.
+Bottom line: Running a political campaign through social media alone is not a strategy.
+It’s a dangerous dependency.
+A Facebook Page can support your campaign, but it should not replace your official political campaign website.

 Believe it or not, there are people who do not use Facebook, and there are others who refuse to use Facebook due to privacy concerns.
-If you operate your digital operations entirely within Facebook, then you are placing your campaign behind a wall.
-If someone comes to your page and wants to interact, they will need a Facebook account to do so.
+If you operate your digital operations entirely within Facebook, then you’re placing your campaign behind a wall.
+If someone comes to your page and wants to interact, they’ll need a Facebook account to do so.

 If it’s a potential donor you turned away, that can cost you money.
 If it’s a potential supporter, that could cost you a vote.